Global Solutions Fellows

 The Global Solutions Initiative’s Fellows program encourages recognized researchers, policy advisors and thought-leaders to engage with scholars, implementers and civil society to bring research-based insights to the GSI network, the Group of 20 (G20) and Think20 (T20) processes, and the wider public.

-Global Solutions Fellow positions are open to outstanding researchers, thought-leaders and policy advisors who have made an ongoing commitment to supporting the G20 policy process.
 Our fellows produce innovative, implementable recommendations for tackling global problems, they have a strong voice in the public debate on global issues and are well-connected to policymakers concerned with global problem-solving.

 Global Solutions Fellows participate in activities of the Global Solutions Initiative and contribute to its research and interaction with policymakers.
 The Global Solutions Initiative’s staff offers its fellows privileged support in the fulfillment of their roles.

-Progress in the Global Solutions Fellows’ global problem-solving efforts is assessed annually and future collaboration with the Global Solutions Initiative is developed on this basis.
+Progress in the Global Solutions Fellows’ global problem-solving efforts is assessed annually, and future collaboration with the Global Solutions Initiative is developed on this basis.

 For more details about our Global Solutions Fellows program, please contact us.